 Combine enterprise with social services or pursuit of social change.
 Make philanthropic investments in fresh approaches directed at meaningful change.

-We come in when leaders need to evaluate strategy and impact and when organizations are facing a turning point for growth or renewal.
+We come in when you need to evaluate strategy and impact, or when you are facing a turning point for growth or renewal.

 WE'RE UNDER CONSTRUCTION.